atimmeny27/MCP-Server-Research-Tool/README.md

 8. Enter your topic, and wait up to 2 minutes for the LLM to research using primary sources, podcasts, pdfs, textbooks, and academic materials.

-9. If you see "", it means it's currently researching
+9. If you see "✅ Saved context to context.json
+🔐 Using key: sk-or-v1-2 ...", it means it's currently researching

 10. Once it's done, you can scroll through in the terminal, or search for "whatever-your-search-was.md" in finder, this will pull up the notes as well as sources used.